Tommy Taylor (footballer, born 1951): Managerial career

 Taylor joined Charlton Athletic as youth coach.
 He moved into football management in New Zealand for three years, then joined Maidstone United as a coach in 1989.

 Taylor became youth team manager at Cambridge United in 1993 and went on to manage the first team in 1995.
 A year later, he returned to Brisbane Road to manage Leyton Orient.

 In 2001, after five years at the club, he left Leyton Orient and joined Darlington, leaving in October 2002.
 Taylor then joined Conference side Farnborough Town, officially taking on the manager's role in May 2003.

 In November 2004, Taylor was appointed manager at King's Lynn.
 In 2006, he joined rivals Peterborough United as assistant to Keith Alexander.
 At the time of his departure King's Lynn were top of the Southern League.
 On 15 January 2007, following the departure of Alexander, he was appointed caretaker manager.
 With the job going to Darren Ferguson five days later, Taylor became number two once again, after overseeing one loss for the club.

 In July 2007 he left Peterborough to become manager of Boston United, who had recently been double-relegated from League Two to the Conference North.

 Taylor was appointed manager of the Grenada national football team in May 2009.
-His first game in charge of Grenada was friendly against Panama on 10 June 2009.
-Taylor contacted Blackburn Rovers'Jason Roberts, Leeds United's Jermaine Beckford and Southampton F.C.'s Bradley Wright-Phillips in the hope of convincing the players to become eligible for Grenada.
-He led Grenada to their first CONCACAF Cold Cup in 2009.
+His first game in charge of Grenada was a friendly against Panama on 10 June 2009.
+Taylor contacted Blackburn Rovers' Jason Roberts, Leeds United's Jermaine Beckford and Southampton's Bradley Wright-Phillips in the hope of convincing the players to become eligible for Grenada.
+He led Grenada during their first CONCACAF Gold Cup appearance in 2009, where they were knocked out at the group stage.

 He joined CD Torrevieja, in Alicante, Spain, as Director of Football, in January 2010 but left three months later.

 In May 2011 he was appointed as manager of Belper Town.
 In September of that year Taylor resigned as Belper manager after a poor start to the season which saw them exit the FA Cup to lower level opponents.

 In 2013, Taylor was appointed as a manager of PS Kemi Kings who play in the Kakkonen, Finland's third tier.

 In June 2019, Taylor was appointed as director of football for Histon.